vissense/vissense/README.md

 stops observing the element

 #### .update()
-manually run the update procedure. this will fire all registered hooks accordingly.
+manually run the update procedure. this will fire all registered hooks accordingly e.g. when a percentage change happened.

 #### .state()
 returns a state object